-The Master of Arts (MA) in Counseling with an emphasis in Rehabilitation Counseling program, also known as the Rehabilitation Counseling Program at UALR, is a fully accredited web-enhanced graduate degree program that seeks to prepare rehabilitation counseling professionals to provide direct services and resource coordination for individuals with disabilities.
+The Master of Arts (M.A.) in Counseling with an emphasis in Rehabilitation Counseling program, also known as the Rehabilitation Counseling Program at UA Little Rock, is a fully accredited web-enhanced graduate degree program that seeks to prepare rehabilitation counseling professionals to provide direct services and resource coordination for individuals with disabilities.

 - Classes meet the LPC licensure requirements of Arkansas and many other states

-- Rated as the fourth best online Master’s Degree Counseling Program in 2015 by bestmastersprograms.com
+- Rated as one of the best online Master’s Degree Counseling Program by bestmastersprograms.com